 - NHS: Carers' breaks and respite care

 If you already have a social worker they should assess and discuss with you the appropriate support.
 If you feel you need support and would like have your needs assessed you can contact Wiltshire MASH via the phone on 0300 456 0108 or on email at firstname.lastname@example.org.

 You can visit the following page for further support information:

 This service supports children and young people with a disability/multiple disabilities.
 They provide assessment for specialist services and overnight short breaks.
-For more information, call the Children and Young People Disability Team on 01225 713090.

 A direct payment is a way of paying for a personal budget.
 A personal budget is the amount that their support plan comes to.
 This option is available for children and young people with a disability who have an assessed need.
 How this is used is up to the child or young person and their families.
 Read more on Using direct payment.

 Some families do not wish to receive a direct payment.
 In these circumstances a direct service may be something families wish to explore further.
 A direct service is where the council pays an agency directly to provide support in line with assessed need.
 A completed support plan is sent to all accredited providers within Wiltshire and they will tender for agreement to provide the support.

 A personal budget is the money Wiltshire Council allocates to an individual to meet their assessed support needs.